-PSI build extensively upon the material covered in Probability and Distribution Theory (PDT).
-You may find it useful to refer back to your PDT notes.
+PSI builds extensively upon the material covered in Probability and Distribution Theory (PDT).
+You may find it useful to refer back to your notes from PDT.
 The first two chapters and the appendix of the textbook contain information that will be helpful for PSI - it is strongly recommended that you read those chapters early in the semester (or before) and refer to the appendix as required throughout the unit.